graphcommerce-org/graphcommerce/docs/framework/config.md

 To enable next.js' preview mode, configure the secret you'd like to use.

-#### productFiltersLayout: DEFAULT | SIDEBAR = `DEFAULT`

-Layout how the filters are rendered.
-DEFAULT: Will be rendered as horzontal chips on desktop and mobile
-SIDEBAR: Will be rendered as a sidebar on desktop and horizontal chips on mobile

 #### productFiltersPro: boolean

-Product filters with better UI for mobile and desktop.
+Enables an improved UI for product filters on mobile and desktop.

-#### productListPaginationVariant: COMPACT | EXTENDED = `COMPACT`

-Pagination variant for the product listings.

-COMPACT means: "< Page X of Y >"
-EXTENDED means: "< 1 2 ...
-4 [5] 6 ...
-10 11 >"

 #### productRoute: string

 By default we route products to /p/[url] but you can change this to /product/[url] if you wish.

   Default: '/p/'
   Example: '/product/'

 #### recentlyViewedProducts: [RecentlyViewedProductsConfig](#RecentlyViewedProductsConfig)